 - Fees – contact CPM for current Fee schedule

-A physiotherapist who has successfully completed:
+A physiotherapist working under supervision who has successfully completed:

-- A physiotherapy program from an Accredited Canadian University
+- A physiotherapy program from an Accredited Canadian University OR credentialling by the Canadian Alliance of Physiotherapy Regulators (CAPR)

-- The Written Component (Qualifying Exam) of the Physiotherapy Competency Exam (PCE)
+- The Written Component (Qualifying Exam) of the Physiotherapy Competency Exam (PCE) on or before December 31, 2025 and has registered with the intention to take the Practice Based Competency Assessment

 If you have received your physiotherapy education outside of Canada, please visit the Internationally Educated Professionals portion of this website for information on how to become registered and licensed with the College of Physiotherapists of Manitoba (CPM).